 - Click Save Configuration.

 We will then queue all notifications to this endpoint.
-You will receive the queued notifications when you reactivate this endpoint by checking the Active checkbox.
+You will receive the queued notifications when you reactivate this endpoint by selecting the Active checkbox.

 If you change the URL while the notifications are disabled, you will not receive the queued notifications, as these will be sent to the old URL.